This Is Who I Am

 Zoe Wong’s photographic series, The little brother (2019) features two different versions of anecdotal text and images recounted by her dad about the disappearance of his little brother in Macau.
 The left side is a recount of how the artist initially remembers the story followed by two photographs of a fictitious desk, slightly different from one another.
 The right side is a recent retelling of the story.
 The discrepancy of the narrative between the two is reflected by the subtle changes in composition and text.

-Zoe Wong, installation view.
+Zoe Wong, I Can’t Speak Chinese, 2020, installation view.
 Photography Zan Wimberley.

 I Can’t Speak Chinese (2020) is a series that plays on the format of traditional Chinese calligraphy.
 Zoe Wong’s scroll paintings express the inner angst and thoughts resulting from an upbringing straddled across her bicultural identity (Chinese/Australian).
 Through using an oriental style font, the English text conveys a somewhat melancholy/comedic reflection on Asian stereotypes and musing of personal racial experiences.
 The two series complement each other as a discussion into the disparity of the East and West language.